-If you know anything about cockatoos, you already know that they are very high-maintenance birds.
-However, they are funny, lovable, and intelligent as well.
-Your cockatoo will need constant contact and care with you as his pet parent, especially as a baby.
+If you know anything about cockatoos, you already know that they are high-maintenance birds.
+However, they are also funny, lovable, and intelligent.
+Your cockatoo will need constant contact and care from you as their pet parent, especially when they’re a baby.

-It’s difficult to tell a baby cockatoo apart from similar birds when it’s born unless your breeder can confirm the species.
-The eggs of a cockatoo look like chicken eggs, and the hatchlings tend to look like any other baby bird out there, so it would be easy to be fooled.
-Make sure to purchase your baby cockatoo from a reputable breeder so that you don’t end up purchasing a parrot that isn’t exactly what you thought it was going to be.
+It’s difficult to tell a baby cockatoo apart from similar birds when they’re born unless your breeder can confirm the species.
+The eggs of a cockatoo look like chicken eggs, and the hatchlings tend to look like many other baby birds, so it’s easy to be fooled.
+Make sure to purchase your baby cockatoo from a reputable breeder so you don’t end up purchasing a bird that isn’t what you thought it was going to be.

-Read on for our guide on how to take care of your baby cockatoo the right way and a few other things you might want to know when raising these beautiful birds.
+Read on for a guide on how to properly take care of a baby cockatoo and a few other things that you might want to know when raising these beautiful birds.

 The Colors of a Baby Cockatoo

-According to the species, baby cockatoos should have the same exact colors as their adult counterparts.
-Cockatoo colors can be black, white, red, grey, silver, pink, yellow, or brown.
-So, if you see a baby with different colors than these, that’s your first clue that it’s probably not the same type of bird.
+Depending on the species, baby cockatoos should have the same exact colors as their adult counterparts.
+Cockatoo feathers can be black, white, red, grey, silver, pink, yellow, or brown.
+So, if you see a baby with different colors than the adults, that’s your first clue that it’s probably not the same type of bird.

 How Much Does It Cost to Own a Cockatoo?

-According to the species of cockatoo you’re considering, a baby can cost you between $150 and $15,000 or more.
-Be warned, however, that a baby cockatoo has the personality and temperament of a small child, so if you purchase one on the lower end of the price range, it is possible the bird will have behavioral problems.
-Also, the cost of raising a cockatoo is pretty expensive as well, as they are very high-maintenance birds in terms of money, care, and attention needed.
+Depending on the species of cockatoo you’re considering, a baby can cost you between $150 and $15,000 or more.
+Be warned, however, that if you purchase one on the lower end of the price range, it is possible that the bird will have behavioral problems.
+Also, the cost of raising a cockatoo is expensive, as they are high-maintenance birds in terms of money, care, and attention needed.

 Can Baby Cockatoos Live Together?

 It’s widely thought that it’s better to raise a baby cockatoo alone.
-If you have more than one baby cockatoo, we suggest that you keep them in different rooms and in separate cages, which is the safest choice for both you and your birds.
-Cockatoos in adulthood can live in the same house together, but they need to be kept in separate cages as well, and in separate rooms if possible.
+If you have more than one baby cockatoo, we suggest that you keep them in different rooms and in separate cages, which is the safest method for both you and your birds.
+Cockatoos in adulthood can live in the same house together, but they still need to be kept in separate cages and in separate rooms if possible.

-This concludes our guide on how to take care of a baby cockatoo.
-The thing to remember before you decide to adopt one of these birds as a pet is that they require a lot of care and attention, so make sure you’re prepared to do both.
+With their specialized level of care, a cockatoo can overwhelming for a first-time bird owner, especially if they’re a baby.
+But if you follow this guide, you’ll be able to keep your pet happy and healthy and eventually have a beautiful adult cockatoo companion that will be with you for many years.
+The thing to remember before you decide to adopt one of these birds as a pet is that they require a great deal of care and attention, so make sure you’re prepared to provide both.

 - Cockatoo Fun Facts: 13 Fascinating & Fun Cockatoo Facts You Never Knew